Philippe Buonarroti

-See also Filippo Buonarroti (1661–1733).

-Filippo Giuseppe Maria Ludovico Buonarroti, more usually referred to under the French version Philippe Buonarroti (11 November 1761 – 16 September 1837), was an Italian utopian socialist, writer, agitator, freemason, and conspirator; he was active in Corsica, France, and Geneva.
-His History of Babeuf’s Conspiracy of Equals (1828) became a quintessential text for revolutionaries, inspiring such socialists as Blanqui and Marx.
+Filippo Giuseppe Maria Ludovico Buonarroti (11 November 1761 – 16 September 1837), more usually referred to by the French version Philippe Buonarroti, was an Italian-French utopian socialist, writer, agitator, freemason, and conspirator.
+He was active in Corsica, France, and Geneva.
+His History of Babeuf’s Conspiracy of Equals (1828) became a quintessential text for revolutionaries, inspiring such socialists as Louis Auguste Blanqui and Karl Marx.
 He proposed a mutualist strategy that would revolutionize society by stages, starting from monarchy to liberalism, then to radicalism, and finally to communism.

 Life

 Early activism

-Born in Pisa in the Grand Duchy of Tuscany to a family of local nobility, Buonarroti studied jurisprudence at the University of Pisa, where he founded what was seen by the authorities of Grand Duke Peter Leopold as a subversive paper, the Gazetta Universale (1787).
+Buonarroti was born in Pisa in the Grand Duchy of Tuscany to a family of local nobility, the same Buonarroti family to which Michelangelo belonged.
+He studied law at the University of Pisa, where he founded what was seen by the authorities of Grand Duke Peter Leopold as a subversive paper, the Gazetta Universale (1787).
+During his university years, he acquainted himself with the works of Rousseau, Mably, and Morelly.

-It is thought that he joined a Masonic Lodge some time in 1786.
+It is thought that he joined a Masonic Lodge sometime in 1786.
+He was also possible a member of a Illuminati lodge in Florence.

 Though under constant surveillance by the authorities, he expressed support for the French Revolution when it broke out.
-He traveled to Corsica to spread the revolutionary message with the Giornale Patriottico di Corsica, the first Italian-language paper to openly support the French Revolution.
+He travelled to Corsica to spread the revolutionary message with the Giornale Patriottico di Corsica, the first Italian-language paper to openly support the French Revolution.
 In Corsica, Buonarroti joined the Jacobin Club, and became a friend of the Bonapartes.

 Under the Convention

 Buonarroti was expelled from the island in June 1791 and returned to his native Tuscany whereupon he was arrested and imprisoned.

-In 1793 he traveled to Paris and became a member of the Society of the Panthéon.
+In 1793 he travelled to Paris and became a member of the Society of the Panthéon.
 Maximilien Robespierre placed him in charge of organizing the expatriate Italian revolutionaries, which he did from a base in Nice.
 After denouncing Pasquale Paoli to the National Convention, he was rewarded for his revolutionary activities by a special decree of French citizenship in May 1793.

-In April 1794 he was nominated National Commissioner in Oneglia, Imperia's port, the site of refuge for many pro-French Italians during the French attack on Northern Italy.
+In April 1794 he was nominated National Commissar of the Principality of Oneglia, a small state ruled in personal union with the Duchy of Savoy that was fully surrounded by the Republic of Genoa.
+Oneglia was the site of refuge for many pro-French Italians during the French attack on Northern Italy.
+During his tenure as National Commissar, Buonarroti effectively ruled as dictator and implemented many revolutionary policies, including free public education, abolition of class-based privileges, wheat distribution for the impoverished, and price controls.